 The publishers wanted to know what the browser download files were and were worried that the pop-ups might be a security threat, like a malware attack that was downloaded automatically onto the victim’s computer.
 They needed additional inputs and information to keep their sites safe and select preferences in their ad campaigns to prevent the problem from occurring.
 Since there were little to zero answers about these file downloads in standard protocols, the GeoEdge expert team decided to dig deeper to find the elusive answer to the question—what is f.txt?

 What is f.txt?

-This issue is not new nor uncommon.
-In 2014, a particular website vulnerability was detected, allowing attackers to run malicious Flash SWF files from a remote domain that tricks browsers into thinking it came from the current website the users are in, bypassing the ‘same-origin’ policy.
-By doing so, potential attackers could easily collect sensitive users’ data.
+The problem began in 2014, when a particular website vulnerability was detected that allowed attackers to run malicious Flash SWF files from a remote domain.
+These malware files tricked the internet browser (Firefox, Safari, Google Chrome etc.) into thinking they came from the website the users were currently in, bypassing the ‘same-origin’ policy for users browsing.
+By doing so, attackers could easily collect sensitive user data from online entries.

 Currently, this header is still sent in DoubleClick domains (ad.doubleclick.net), so ad-serving platforms need to pay attention to the format of DoubleClick trackers they use.

-According to Google’s documentation, there are several formats that can be used- each calls a different kind of tracker.
-The file download users complain about today is a result of some major ad-serving platforms utilizing these trackers incorrectly in iframes, where instead of using the format:
+According to Google’s documentation, there are several f.txt file formats that can be used and each calls a different kind of tracker.
+The f.txt file download users complain about today is the result of some major ad-serving platforms utilizing these trackers incorrectly in iFrames, where instead of using the format: